sanjaybora04/CustomAiAssistant/readme.md

 # CustomAi Assistant
 This is a customizable Ai Assistant which uses Artificial Neural Networks(ANN) based Intent recognition to recognize the intent of user input.
-You can customize its responses and you can defines modules to automate something for your personal use.
+You can customize its responses and you can defines modules to automate tasks for your personal use.

 * ## Video tutorial :-
  [![Alt text](readmeContent/thumbnail.png)](link)